MarioLetsche/car-rental-interface/Readme.md

 http://localhost:8080/car-rental-interface/swagger-ui/index.html

-or use the Angular frontend in the project car-rental.
+or use the Angular frontend in the project car-rental here: https://github.com/MarioLetsche/car-rental.

 ## Known Issue